jwatowatson/PLATCOV-Ivermectin/Ivermectin_Analysis.md

 ### Setup model runs

-We fit a sequence of Bayesian hierarchical models.
+We fit a set of Bayesian hierarchical models.

-To make sure there are no bugs in the code (all stan code is written specifically for this trial analysis), I fit the following sequence of models of increasing complexity:
+There are three underlying stan models

-* Model 0: vanilla student-t regression with left censoring at 0 and with individual random effects for slope and intercept;
+* *Linear_model_basic.stan*: vanilla student-t regression with left censoring at 0 and with individual random effects for slope and intercept;
-* Model 1: add the RNaseP measurements;
+* *Linear_model_RNaseP.stan*: Same as before but with the RNaseP measurements;
-* Model 2: Add covariate adjustment;
+* *Nonlinear_model_RNaseP.stan*: Non-linear model (up and then down) with RNaseP adjustment.

-* Model 3: Non-linear model (up and then down) with RNaseP adjustment.
+Models 2 and 3 are combined with either informative priors or non-informative priors, and with or without full covariate adjustment (8 combinations).
+Model 1 is only run with informative priors and with only key covariates.

 ```